tanyaclement/IntroDH/command-line_python_intro.md

 #### **2.** Exploring the File System

-Create a new terminal window by pressing ⌘+N. Before we go further, you may find it helpful to pull up the following cheat sheet: https://files.fosswire.com/2007/08/fwunixref.pdf (#).
+Before we go further, you may find it helpful to pull up the following cheat sheet: https://files.fosswire.com/2007/08/fwunixref.pdf (#).

 Unix-like operating systems are based on a metaphor: a nested set of directories and data files, forming a tree structure that begins at the root directory `/`.
 A benefit of this arrangement is that each file can be uniquely identified using a pathname of the following format:`/Users/yourname/Desktop/file.txt`.